gresockj/bbende.github.com/_posts/2015-05-17-collecting-logs-with-apache-nifi.md

 * Flume (using MorphlineSolrSink) + Solr + Hue or Banana
 * Graylog2 (GELF, Graylog Server, Graylog Web UI)

-Each approach is generally made up of components that collect logs, process and store logs, and visualizes logs.
-The flexibility of Apache NiFi (incubating) makes it easy to create a system for collecting logs.
-The remainder of this post will show how to integrate NiFi, Solr, and Banana to create the following example:
+The remainder of this post will show how to integrate Apache NiFi, Apache Solr, and Banana to create a system for collecting logs.
+The following diagram shows how the components of the system will interact:

 <img src="{{ BASE_PATH }}/assets/images/log-aggregation/01-log-aggregation-architecture.png" class="img-responsive">